 When to use

-- Operation spans multiple services or data stores.
+- One business flow touches multiple services or data stores.

-- You need controlled rollback via compensating actions.
+- You need controlled recovery from partially completed work through compensating actions.

 Trade-offs

-- Long-running and partially completed flows are harder to debug.
+- Long-running and partially completed flows are harder to debug and observe.

 Software Architecture: The Hard Parts

-Deep dive into trade-offs, distributed workflows, orchestration/choreography, and Saga practice.
+A strong deep dive into engineering trade-offs, distributed workflows, and real Saga practice.

 Saga: coordination styles